ansible/awx-operator/README.md

 ### Uninstall ###

-To uninstall the AWX deployment you need to direct AWX Operator to initiate the removal which will delete all AWX objects except for persistent volumes.
+To uninstall an AWX deployment instance, you basically need to remove the AWX kind related to that instance.
+For example, to delete an AWX instance named awx-demo, you would do:

 ```bash
 $ kubectl delete awx awx-demo
 awx.awx.ansible.com "awx-demo" deleted
 ```

+Deleting an AWX instance will remove all related deployments and statefulsets, however, persistent volumes and secrets will remain.
+To enforce secrets also getting removed, you can use the garbage_collect_secrets: true.

 ### Upgrading